myselfpawanraj/Know-Your-ISM-android/README.md

 ## Know Your ISM
 #### *College Grievance Redressal System*

-Know Your ISM (KYI) is set of multiple useful services that we will list in the coming few pages.
-All of these stem from one single cloud-based dataset of students, professors, officials,  workers, alumni, locations and clubs across IIT (ISM) Dhanbad.
+Know Your ISM (KYI) is a set of multiple useful services we will list in the following few pages.
+These stem from one single cloud-based dataset of students, professors, officials,  workers, alums, locations and clubs across IIT (ISM) Dhanbad.
 - ✨ KYI is like the MIS.
 But much faster, more extensive, more featured and vastly more accessible than the latter.
-- ✨ So, the system is formed of two components: the cloud service APIs and the client apps (on mobile and the web).
+- ✨ So, the system comprises two components: the cloud service APIs and the client apps (on mobile and the web).
-- ✨ The KYI mobile and web apps both provide a control dashboard to access and use this dataset for multiple purposes that we list in the following pages.
+- ✨ The KYI mobile and web apps provide a control dashboard to access and use this dataset for multiple purposes that we list in the following pages.

 ### WHAT ARE WE SOLVING?
-To provide a platform where students within the campus can post their grievances and authorities can take actions to address them quickly.
+To provide a platform where students within the campus can post their grievances and authorities can take action to address them quickly.
-The students face various issues in their day to day lives  such as adjustment issues, financial crises, mental  distress, mess and hygiene-related issues, hostel maintenance issues, grievance redressal issues, etc. To tackle these issues, there is much need of a redress mechanism where students can post their problems.
+The students face various issues in their day-to-day lives, such as adjustment issues, financial crises, mental distress, mess and hygiene-related issues, hostel maintenance issues, grievance redressal issues, etc. To tackle these issues, there is much need for a redress mechanism where students can post their problems.

 ### Features